Euro zone bond yields rise after BoE confirms gilt sales

 By Harry Robertson

-LONDON, Oct 19 (Reuters) - Euro zone bond yields rose on Wednesday after the Bank of England (BoE) said it would start reducing its gilt holdings from Nov.
-1, as government debt markets continued to trade in lockstep.
+LONDON, Oct 19 (Reuters) - Euro zone bond yields climbed on Wednesday after the Bank of England (BoE) said it would start reducing its gilt holdings from Nov.
+1.

 The BoE said on Tuesday it would start selling some of its holdings of British government bonds from Nov.
-1, but said it would not sell any longer-dated gilts this year.
+1, but added that it would not sell any longer-dated gilts this year.

 Britain's central bank was forced to start buying bonds again last month after the government's plans for unfunded tax cuts - which have now been almost completely reversed - sparked chaos in the market for long-duration gilts.

-Germany's 10-year government bond yield DE10YT=RR was last up 5 basis points (bps) at 2.32% on Wednesday.
+Germany's 10-year government bond yield DE10YT=RR was last up 7 basis points (bps) at 2.343% as global government debt markets continued to trade in tandem.
 Yields rise as prices fall.

-Britain's market turmoil has rippled around the globe in recent weeks, with traders buying and selling bonds on the back of monetary and fiscal announcements from the UK.
+Britain's market turmoil has rippled around the globe over the last month.
 Germany's 10-year yield hit an 11-year high of 2.423% last week as the BoE's emergency bond-buying scheme came to an end.

 Although British turbulence has sparked volatility, the European Central Bank's interest-rate policy has been the key factor driving up bond yields this year.